-Archived information SHALL be accessible to authorized personnel only.
+Archived information SHALL be accessible to authorized personnel only namely the CA personnel and the auditors.

 5.5.4 Archive backup procedures

 Archive records SHALL be regularly moved to an archive media.
 The media SHALL be stored in a secure place.